layercak3/mfpbar-drag/README.md

 ## Features

-The goal of this project is to be a progress-bar with minimal visual-clutter, features as well as code-size.
+The goal of this project is to be a progress-bar with minimal visual-clutter, features, as well as code-size.

 * Basic progress-bar functionality.
-* Show cached indicator (can be disabled).
+* Cached indicator (can be disabled).
-* Show chapter markers (can be disabled).
+* Chapter markers (can be disabled).
 * Basic hover-preview via [thumbfast][tf].

 ## Installation